“Here's the guest room!"

 “...Huh?”

-Diode looked at Terra with a gentle but worried gaze, like she wanted to ask if Terra remembered what happened last month.
-Terra had put it out of mind, so she closed her eyes and tried to bring the past to mind.
-Was it back when the in-ship season was still in the warming period?
-Or had it already been the hot season?
+Diode's gaze was gentle, but worried.
+It looked like she wanted to ask about Terra's memories from last month.
+Terra had repressed them, so she closed her eyes and tried to call everything to mind.
+Was it back during the in-ship warming season?
+Or had it been the hot season already?

-"...Ah."
-Goosebumps creeped across Terra's shoulders and up the nape of her neck, and her smile crumpled.
-"Maybe that's true, now that you mention it.
-I don't think they're pleasant, exactly, but it's nothing I can't handle–"
+“...Ah.”
+Goosebumps crept across Terra's shoulders and up the nape of her neck.
+Her smile crumpled.
+“Maybe that's true, now that you mention it.
+I don't exactly think they're pleasant, but they're nothing I can't handle–”

 Terra blinked.
 Diode's dark blue eyes stared directly at her through narrowed eyelids.

-"There are plenty of women who actively want to be involved with men, and they don't exactly hate being touched by them.
+“There are plenty of women who actively want to be involved with men, and they don't exactly hate when men touch them.
 There's nothing wrong with that.
-It's just that there are also women who aren't like that, but they convince themselves that they just don't know how to deal with men.
-It would be helpful for them to realize that's not the reason why, it's that they're different."
-Terra's wide-open green eyes were reflected in those dark blue eyes.
-"Although there might be people who wouldn't want to hear you say that, it's okay if you tell me."
+It's just that there are also women who don't feel that way and convince themselves that's just because they just don't know how to deal with men.
+It would be helpful if they realized that's not the reason.
+They're different.”
+Terra's wide-open green eyes reflected in those dark blue eyes.
+"Although people might not want to hear you talk about that, it's okay to tell me.”

 “...”